Francisco I. Madero: Historical memory and popular culture

 Madero was known as "The Apostle of Democracy," but "Madero the martyr meant more to the soul of Mexico."

 Despite Madero's importance as a historical figure, there are relatively few memorials or monuments to him.
 It was not until the Monument to the Revolution was completed in 1938 that Madero had a public resting place.
 He had been interred in the French cemetery in Mexico City after his death.
 His tomb had been an informal pilgrimage site on the anniversary of his murder (22 February) and the proclamation of his Plan of San Luis Potosí (20 November), which launched the Mexican Revolution.
 Initially, the monument to the Revolution held the remains of Madero, Carranza, and Villa and was planned as a collective commemoration of the Revolution, not individual revolutionaries.
 Although it was completed on 20 November 1938, there was no inaugural ceremony.

 The date of Madero's Plan of San Luis Potosí, 20 November, was a fixed official holiday in Mexico, Revolution Day, but a 2005 change in the law makes the third Monday in November the day of commemoration.
-During the Presidency of Venustiano Carranza, he ignored 20 November and commemorated 26 March, the anniversary of his Plan de Guadalupe.
+During the presidency of Venustiano Carranza, he ignored 20 November and commemorated 26 March, the anniversary of his Plan de Guadalupe.

 The Mexico City Metro has a stop named for Madero's vice president, Metro Pino Suárez, but not one to Madero.
 General Alvaro Obregón laid a foundation stone on the 10th anniversary of Madero's death of a planned Madero statue in the zócalo, but the statue was never built.
 A statue was erected in 1956 at a downtown intersection in Mexico City and has been moved to the presidential residence, Los Pinos, not easily viewable by the public.
 An exception is Avenida Madero in Mexico City.
 One contemporaneous honor by General Pancho Villa remains in Mexico City.
 On the morning of 8 December 1914, he declared that the street leading from the Zócalo in Mexico City towards the Paseo de la Reforma would be named for Madero.
 Still officially called Francisco I. Madero Avenue, but commonly known simply as Madero street, it is one of the most popular and historically significant streets in the city.
 It was pedestrianised in 2009.

 Mexican artist José Guadalupe Posada created an etching for a broadside, produced on the occasion of Madero's election in 1910, titled "Calavera de Madero" portraying Madero as a calavera.

 Madero appears in the films Viva Villa!
 (1934), Villa Rides (1968) and Viva Zapata!
 (1952).

 In the novel The Friends of Pancho Villa (1996) by James Carlos Blake, Madero is a major character.

+Along with Hermila Galindo and Carmen Serdán, Madero appears on the obverse of the 1000 Mexican peso banknote issued from 2020.